Skip links

 The area of the brain which controls cognition including decision-making, impulse control, memory, planning, and reaction time is the frontal lobe.
 Those who struggle with drug abuse and alcohol abuse have likely taken a toll on their frontal lobe with the continuous disturbances, causing a shift in their thinking behaviours.

 Just like addiction, when the brain suffers from mental illness, there is a disruption in communication among the neurons firing in the brain.
 With addiction, drugs stimulate the release of dopamine.
 With mental illness, the adrenal glands will produce increasing amounts of cortisol.
 Cortisol is the body’s response to stress.
 With too much cortisol the brain’s chemistry can shift, triggering depressive symptoms.
-Which is the opposite of feeling satisfaction through the “reward” system, which is why mental illness is closely linked to addiction.
+This is the opposite of feeling satisfaction through the “reward” system, which is why mental illness is closely linked to addiction.
 The brain is starting to feel good and to someone who is addicted to drugs and alcohol, these toxic chemicals are a quick “fix”.

-relationship with addiction and mental health
+relationship with addiction and mentalhealth

 Parts of the Brain Influenced by Addiction and Mental Health?
 Toronto, Ontario